 Thus, I decided to have a section focus ONLY on this data about:

-According to Mordor Intelligence, India market for combine harvester is potential thanks to its expected growth rate of 10.6% during the forecast period 2020-2025.
+According to Mordor Intelligence, Indian market for combine harvesters has potential thanks to its expected growth rate of 10.6% during the forecast period 2020-2025.

 Before, combine harvester is NOT an ideal choice, due to two reasons: